delpart/delpart.github.io/index.md

 I am a research engineer currently working on neural network accelerated soft-body simulations, neural rendering and neural game engines in the video game industry.

 ## Research Interest
-I am also highly interested in robust computation in/with dynamical systems (e.g., reservoir computing, cellular automata), and how to model dynamical systems with neural networks.
+I am also highly interested in robust computation in/with dynamical systems (e.g., reservoir computing, cellular automata), as well as in modelling dynamical systems with neural networks.

 ## Misc Interest

-Next, to my research, I am also interested in computer graphics, namely ray tracing/marching, and general game development.
+In addition to my research, I am also interested in computer graphics, namely ray tracing/marching, and general game development.

 ## Vocational Experience